 Banana aphids may be found:

-Banana bunchy top virus is not transmitted from adult aphids to their offspring.
+BBTV is not transmitted from adult aphids to their offspring.
 Banana aphids must feed on an infected banana plant to acquire and spread the virus.

 The banana exporting countries of Latin America and the Caribbean region are free of BBTV.

 BBTV occurs in some areas of south-east Queensland south of Cooloolabin and in the New South Wales Local Government Areas of Tweed, Lismore, Ballina and Byron Bay..

 BBTV does not occur in the Coffs Harbour area of New South Wales.